kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.2.2 - October 7, 2013 =
+* Fixed bug that was setting the global $content_width to 2048 on every page.

 = 4.2.1 - October 6, 2013 =
 * Featured images are now set for the post currently being edited, which does not have to be the video's parent.